 Dr. Palmer created an outreach partnership between Black Cedar and the Arc of Alameda County, bringing free chamber music performances to thousands of adults with developmental disabilities at the Arc’s San Francisco Bay Area campuses.
 The organization named Dr. Palmer their Bob Perrotti Volunteer of the Year in 2016.

 Dr. Palmer holds a Doctorate of Musical Arts with an emphasis in eighteenth-century performance practice from Rice University, where she worked as a teaching assistant for seven years.
 She is the author of the book, Ornamentation According to C.P.E.
 Bach and J.J.
 Quantz, and the American Music Teacher magazine writes, “Clearly, the author is knowledgeable about ornamentation.”
-She also holds a Master of Music from Rice University and a Bachelor of Music from the University of Southern California.
+She earned her Doctorate of Music Arts and Master of Music from Rice University, and her Bachelor of Music from the University of Southern California.
 Her primary teachers are Carol Wincenc, John Thorne, Aralee Dorough, the late Roger S. Stevens, Walfrid Kujala, Anne Diener Zentner, Leone Buyse, and Gaetano Schiavone with the Conservatory of Santa Cecilia in Rome.

-Dr. Palmer is a former member of the New Mexico Symphony Orchestra – where she served as assistant principal flute, the Chamber Orchestra of Albuquerque – where she held the position of principal flute, and the Debut Orchestra of Los Angeles – where she held the position of second flute.
+Dr. Palmer is a former member of the New Mexico Symphony Orchestra, where she served as acting principal flute on tours; the Chamber Orchestra of Albuquerque, where she held the position of principal flute; and the Debut Orchestra of Los Angeles, where she held the position of second flute.
 She currently performs as principal flutist with Island City Opera, and she has performed with Houston Symphony, Santa Cruz Symphony, Santa Cruz Ballet, Modesto Symphony, Monterey Symphony, Shreveport Symphony, Ohio Light Opera Company, and Lamplighters Operetta Company.

 Dr. Palmer began the flute program at the Dominican Sisters School of Music in Fremont, California in 2012, where she coaches mixed ensemble chamber music as well private flute instruction.
 Her students have won awards in the U.S. Open Music Competition, Bay Area Music Association Competition, U.S. International Music Competition, Fremont Young Recitalist Competition, and Music Teachers Association of California Certificate of Merit Honors Program.
 Her students regularly win placements with the California Band Directors Association All-State Honor Band, Northern California All-State Honor Band, Santa Clara County All-County Honor Band, and Junior Bach Festival.

 Dr. Palmer is a frequent guest lecturer on eighteenth-century performance practice techniques, with engagements at the San Diego Flute Festival, MTAC State Convention, San Francisco International Flute Festival, Skyline College Flute Day, and Areon Summer Flute Institute.
-Upcoming masterclasses include Wichita State University and Chabot College.
+Upcoming masterclasses include Wichita State University and Chabot College's Early Music Festival.
 She has also served as an adjudicator for the U.S. Open Music Competition, MTAC Certificate of Merit Program, Berkeley’s Etude Club Scholarships, and the Junior Bach Festival.